Student Organization Handbook

 Student Involvement expects all active student organizations to know the contents of the Student Organization Handbook.
 It contains pertinent information to help student leaders successfully manage their group.
 The handbook is intended to be a summary of matters of interest, but it is not a comprehensive listing of all rules and regulations pertaining to student organizations.

 Student Organization Leadership Essentials (S.O.L.E.) training is held annually during the beginning of the fall semester.
 The training is a half-day event that is offered in either a morning session or an afternoon session.
 Student leaders choose which session to attend, and it is mandatory for each student organization to have a current member represent the group at the training the entire time in order to remain an active student organization.
-Officers will receive more information about the 2017 S.O.L.E. training over the summer.
+The 2017 S.O.L.E. training will take place on Friday, September 22nd.
+More information will be sent out to officers in early September.

 Student Government Appropriations